cppalliance/safe-cpp/proposal/draft.md

 using F4 = void(int) noexcept safe;
 ```

-As with `noexcept`, `safe` is part of the function's type, so types with different _safe-specifiers_ always compare differently.
+As with `noexcept`, `safe` is part of the function's type, so types with different _safe-specifiers_ always compare differently:

 ```cpp
 // `safe` is part of the function type.